 An autobiography consists of various occurrences a person undergoes throughout their life, but the author is someone other than the subject of the memoir.
 Some of the most famous biographies include Mark Twain, Homer Hickam, Enid Blyton, and Oprah Winfrey.

-A key event or significant occurrence that is meant to be included should be noted.
+A key event or significant occurrence meant to be included should be noted.
 The author should also explain what took place leading up to the key event.
 This will require extensive research as even small details can be incredibly important when writing a how to write an autobiography.
-When outlining the memoir the key events should always be included in chronological order.
-This is also important when making an outline for a novel.
+The key events should always be included in chronological order when outlining the memoir.
+This is also important when outlining a novel.